COVID: Home swimming pool business booming across Southern California this summer amid pandemic

 "With COVID, the fear that people have of going out into the beaches for example or any place in the public is definitely driving people stay home more," said Goldstone with Ultimate Water Creations.

-The downside, there's so much construction work happening, he says the permitting process is completely overwhelmed.
+The downside is, there's so much construction work happening, he says the permitting process is completely overwhelmed.
 Meaning for those people just thinking about this now, it's probably too late.

 For those that don't have the money for a full pool install, there is a cheaper and quicker way to go.

-"Because of the COVID-19 pandemic, people really want to swim at home," said an employee for a local pool business.
+"Because of the COVID-19 pandemic, people really want to swim at home," said an employee of a local pool business.

 "If they can afford to do something like this, this is something that everybody would dream of or want to do," said Goldstone.